White House outlines the beginning of a vaccination campaign for the youngest children - The Boston Globe

 Still, uptake of the vaccine among children ages 5 to 11 has been plodding, a trend that health experts have worried could continue with the youngest group.

-A Kaiser Family Foundation survey conducted in April found that just 18% of parents with children younger than 5 said they would get them vaccinated right away, while 38% said they would wait and see.
+A Kaiser Family Foundation survey conducted in April found that just 18 percent of parents with children younger than 5 said they would get them vaccinated right away, while 38 percent said they would wait and see.
 Their hesitation could be at least partly due to the fact that the virus is typically less risky for young children.

 Advertisement